Thomas Rawls’ record rushing performance powers Seahawks to wild-card win over Lions

 The game was scoreless at the end of a lackluster first quarter in which each team punted twice.

-The second quarter began with the key defensive play of the first half, if not the game, as the Lions decided to go for it on fourth-and-1 at the Seattle 38.
+The second quarter began with the key defensive play of the first half, if not the game, as the Lions decided to go for it on fourth-and-one at the Seattle 38.

-A play-action pass from Stafford to backup tight end Matthew Mulligan was easily sniffed out by Seattle linebackers K.J.
-Wright and Bobby Wagner for a two-yard loss.
+A play-action pass from Matthew Stafford to backup tight end Matthew Mulligan was easily sniffed out by Seattle linebackers K.J.
+Wright and Bobby Wagner for a 2-yard loss.

 Seattle took over at its 40 and drove for the Richardson touchdown.